mui/mui-x/docs/data/date-pickers/legacy-date-range-picker/legacy-date-range-picker.md

 <p class="description">The date range picker let the user select a range of dates.</p>

 :::warning
-This page describes how the legacy date range pickers work.
+This page describes how the legacy Date Range Pickers work.
-If you are already using the v6 alpha or beta, we recommend you to try the [new date range pickers](/x/react-date-pickers/date-range-picker/).
+If you are already using the v6 alpha or beta, we recommend you to try the [new Date Range Pickers](/x/react-date-pickers/date-range-picker/).

-At the end of the v6 beta phase, the legacy date range pickers will be removed and replaced the new date range pickers (which will be renamed to match the current name of the legacy pickers).
+At the end of the v6 beta phase, the legacy Date Range Pickers will be removed and replaced the new Date Range Pickers (which will be renamed to match the current names of the legacy Pickers).
 :::

 ## Basic usage